PerfectlySoft/PerfectDocs/guide/MongoDB-BSON.md

 # Working with BSON

-BSON, short for Bin­ary JSON, is a bin­ary-en­coded seri­al­iz­a­tion of JSON-like doc­u­ments.
-Like JSON, BSON sup­ports the em­bed­ding of doc­u­ments and ar­rays with­in oth­er doc­u­ments and ar­rays.
-BSON also con­tains ex­ten­sions that al­low rep­res­ent­a­tion of data types that are not part of the JSON spec.
-For ex­ample, BSON has a Date type and a BinData type.
+BSON, short for Binary JSON, is a binary-encoded serialization of JSON-like documents.
+Like JSON, BSON supports the embedding of documents and arrays within other documents and arrays.
+BSON also contains extensions that allow representation of data types that are not part of the JSON spec.
+For example, BSON has a Date type and a BinData type.

 ### Creating a BSON Object